• Home

 Algorithm:

-Here is a simple code with that you can check if all the elements of the list are same using the inbuilt set() method.
+Here is a simple code with which you can check if all the elements of the list are the same using the inbuilt set() method.

 Output: